 Maeve McInnis, originally from Cape Neddick, ME and a current resident of Portland, earned a master’s degree in Environmental Policy and Sustainability Management with a specialization in Food & the Environment from The New School in New York where she conducted her thesis at the NYC Mayor’s Office for Food Policy.
 She sits on the boards of the Portland Food Council and the Maine Grain Alliance.
 Her passion for social justice, local food systems, and the environment make her the perfect person to lead this effort to serve more local food at Sodexo sites throughout Maine.

-Originally from Bristol, CT and a current resident of Colchester, VT, Brian Roper is the Director of Dining at Saint Michael’s College, a supply management coordinator for Sodexo, and a member of the Emergency Management Team at Saint Michael’s.
+Originally from Bristol, CT and a current resident of Colchester, VT, Brian Roper is a Regional Account Manager.
 Brian is passionate about local food and has a general love for feeding people.
 In his spare time, Brian is an avid outdoorsman who loves fishing on the lake and spending time outside with family and friends whenever possible.

 Don Woodworth is lead counsel for Sodexo North America with respect to supply management operations and group Sodexo’s group purchasing organization.
 Don completed is undergraduate studies at Northwestern University and obtained his law degree from the University of Denver Sturm College of Law, where he was active in its lawyering in Spanish program.
 Since law school, Don has worked in Spain, Argentina, Mexico and the United States.
 He is fluent in Spanish.
 Outside of work, Don loves international travel with his wife and daughter, especially in Latin America.
 In addition, Don loves the outdoors, whether backcountry skiing, climbing or biking.
 From a culinary perspective, Don hates recipes, preferring to cook with whatever is in the pantry and is a wine enthusiast.
 Don lives in Plainfield, Vermont.
 He is excited to put his background to work for Vermont First, appreciative for all of the bounty that small Vermont food producers create that he’s sure that Sodexo consumers will enjoy as much as he and his family do on a daily basis.